-Join Garden Education Coordinator Amanda Montgomery in the Weinstein JCC Edible Schoolyard.
+Join Garden Education Coordinator Amanda Montgomery and Instructor Cath Cowan in the Weinstein JCC Edible Schoolyard.
 Children will learn about what plants need in order to grow, basic gardening tasks and how to use one’s senses in the garden.
 Children will be able to pick, taste and cook with items from the garden.
 Sign your child up for this fun opportunity to learn and play in the garden!

 At the Weinstein JCC, we believe that young children learn about their environment through direct and concrete experiences.
 To aid in this hands-on learning approach, we provide opportunities for exploration, discovery, experimentation and documentation within child-centered classrooms, both indoors and outdoors.